 - Attachment theory

 Ecological psychologists are interested in understanding human behavior within the context of their environment.
 Largely a research-based role, you might be investigating microenvironments (such as the effect of immediate family) or macroenvironments (such as the effect of community and culture on behavior).

 Education psychologists focus on the various aspects of education, such as teaching strategies, learning processes and styles, language development, testing and assessments, and even behavioral issues.
-In this role, you’re most likely to work within an education setting in order to help students of any age fulfill their academic potential, although you could alternatively end up in more of research role if this appeals to you.
+In this role, you’re most likely to work within an education setting to help students of any age fulfill their academic potential.
+However, you could end up in a more research role if this appeals to you.
 Typical responsibilities might include:

 - Assessing and testing pupils